Do you know the signs of estrogen dominance and progesterone deficiency? Many women experience these symptoms and don’t even realize it!

 Estrogen dominance can happen in two ways:

-- Estrogen is absolutely high.
+- Absolute high or too much estrogen in your body.
+In this case your progesterone levels may be normal.
 This means that your body has much more Estrogen than it should normally have.

-- Estrogen is not so high, but Progesterone is very low.
+- Estrogen is normal, but Progesterone is very low.
 This really leads to high Estrogen levels relative to Progesterone.
 And this kind of hormone imbalance often leads to its own set of inconvenient high Estrogen symptoms.

 Now, let’s dig in the reasons of high Estrogen levels inside your body:

 What is the root cause of Estrogen Dominance?